 Charbel M. Tadros

-Author, Website Designer at Brandpluss, Personality Development Coach, CEO at Future Academy, President of the Sydney Autism Community Lions Club
+Author, Website Designer at Brandpluss, Personality Development Coach, CEO at Future Academy, Immediate Past President of the Sydney Autism Community Lions Club.
+Media Manager at Oz Arab Media.
+President of AIM Association

 Book Reviews